Isabella County, Michigan

 Isabella County is a county located in the U.S. state of Michigan.
 As of the 2020 Census, the population was 64,394.
 Its county seat is Mount Pleasant.
-The area was known as Ojibiway Besse, meaning "the place of the Ojibwa" (known as the Chippewa in the United States).
+The area was known as Ojibiway Besse, meaning "the place of the Ojibwa".
+Isabella County contains the Isabella Indian Reservation, on which members of the Saginaw Chippewa Tribal Nation live.
+The county is home to Central Michigan University.

 History

-Isabella County was described by action of the Michigan Territorial legislature in 1831.
-But for purposes of population, revenue, and judicial matters, it was assigned to nearby counties.
+Isabella County was described by action of the Michigan Territory legislature in 1831, but for purposes of population, revenue, and judicial matters, it was assigned to nearby counties.
 Its area was partitioned from unorganized territory plus a portion of Mackinac, which had existed as a Territorial County since 1818.

-The Michigan Territory was admitted to the Union as Michigan State in early 1837.
-By 1859, Isabella had sufficient settlement and interest in self-government that the State legislature authorized its organization.
-Based on a suggestion by Henry Rowe Schoolcraft, the US Indian Agent in this area, the county was named after Queen Isabella I of Castile, who with her husband Ferdinand commissioned Columbus's expedition in which he discovered the New World.
+The Michigan Territory was admitted to the Union as Michigan state in early 1837.
+By 1859, Isabella had sufficient settlement and interest in self-government that the state legislature authorized its organization.
+Based on a suggestion by Henry Rowe Schoolcraft, the U.S. Indian agent in this area, the county was named after Queen Isabella I of Castile, who with her husband Ferdinand commissioned Columbus's expedition to the New World.

-Isabella County comprises the Mount Pleasant, MI Micropolitan Statistical Area in Mid-Michigan, also known as Central Michigan.
+Isabella County comprises the Mount Pleasant, Michigan micropolitan statistical area in Mid-Michigan.
 The county contains the Isabella Indian Reservation, which has a total area of 217.67 sqmi.
 It is the major land base of the federally recognized Saginaw Chippewa Tribal Nation.
 Part of the county seat of Mount Pleasant is located within the reservation.